How to Lock Edit Post

 How It Works

-Basically, this feature has three method of settings to lock the post edits.
+This feature has three methods of settings to lock the post edits.
 They are:

 1) Lock Post Edit for user profile